curv3d/curv/docs/language/Grammar.rst

 There is a deeper phrase-structure grammar that assigns syntactic meanings to most parse tree nodes, which are now called phrases.
 (Some parse tree nodes do not have an independent meaning, and are not phrases.)
-There are 6 phrase types:
+There are 7 primitive phrase types:

 definition
   A phrase that binds zero or more names to values, within a scope.